rheiland/xml2jupyter/paper/paper.md

 Xml2jupyter has helped us port PhysiCell-related Jupyter tools to nanoHUB [@nanoHUB_2013], a scientific cloud for nanoscience education and research that includes running interactive <!-- or batch --> simulations.
-For example, we show screen shots from our `pc4cancerbots`[https://nanohub.org/tools/pc4cancerbots] tool running on nanoHUB, where the *User Params* tab has been generated using the `xml2jupyter.py` script.
-IReaders can create an account on nanoHUB and run these simulations for themselves.
+For example, we show screen shots from our [`pc4cancerbots`](https://nanohub.org/tools/pc4cancerbots) tool running on nanoHUB, where the *User Params* tab has been generated using the `xml2jupyter.py` script.
+Other PhysiCell-related nanoHUB tools that have been created using xml2jupyter include [`pc4heterogen`](https://nanohub.org/tools/pc4heterogen) and [`pcISA`](https://nanohub.org/tools/pcisa).
+Readers can create an account on nanoHUB and run these simulations for themselves.
+We will ask students to create their own nanoHUB tools, using xml2jupyter, that can 1) be run and evaluated by the instructor, 2) be shared with others, and 3) become part of a student's living portfolio.

 ![](images/nanohub_params.png)